section-engineering-education/engineering-education/articles/most-useful-node.js-packages/index.md

 ## Most Useful Node.js Packages That you need to Know
 The power of Node.js is backed by open-source frameworks that form the ecosystem of JavaScript.
 As a Node.js developer, it is practically impossible to constantly avoid their advantage.
 With the help of Node.js packages, as a developer, you will conclusively save a lot of time and develop applications that are light, scalable and high speed with tremendous productivity.
-Let's have a look at the packages that will assist you to extend your inclination to Node.js development skills.
+Let's have a look at packages that will assist you to extend your Node.js development skills.
 ### 1. Express
 Express.js is the fastest, unopinionated, and simplest web framework for Node.js.
 It is very flexibly designed for building simple page, multipage and hybrid applications that provide a robust set of features for web and mobile applications.
 The framework is minimal.
 It is the leading Node.js framework designed for building web applications and APIs with robust tooling for HTTP servers.
 Node.js frameworks such as [`Sails`](https://www.npmjs.com/package/sails), [`Hapi`](https://www.section.io/engineering-education/introduction-to-hapi/) and [`NestJS`](https://nestjs.com/) are built on Express.
 Express is available on the NPM registry.